From the Head of Stanmore

 The diversity in education has been an attraction.
 My love of the outdoors and the chance for a different educational experience prompted my move from Caulfield Grammar to Geelong Grammar's Timbertop campus, and then on to be a Senior School Boarding Housemaster at Geelong Grammar’s main campus.
 The nature of a Boarding environment is something that adds a dimension to the student body, regardless of whether the student is a boarder or a day boy.

 I have been fortunate to have been part of four exceptional schools.
 In the early years, inspirational mentors helped ground me, shaping my pedagogy—the ‘how’ I teach.
 More recently my leadership roles in these schools have provided the avenue to explore a vision for education practice that is fundamental to me—the ‘why’ I teach.

 My appointment as Head of Senior School at St Leonard’s, a Uniting Church School in Brighton, Victoria, moved my prime responsibility from the building of a familial culture within a Boarding House, to the explicit growing of the academic culture.
 Whilst the two roles could read on paper as quite different, the benefit of their diversity has ensured I know that in shaping education practice in a school a teenager’s well being and his academic potential are not mutually exclusive.
 Again, I had the opportunity to challenge ideas and to institute change due to the school’s excellent foundation.

-Newington College is now home to my family, and it is a familiar environment that has already begun to share the excitement I have in regard to my vision.
-As an educator I have always been aware of Newington and Dr Mulford.
-His values and those of Newington closely align with my own approach to education.
+My family and I live on campus at Newington College, and it has become a familiar environment that enables me to share the excitement I have in regard to my vision.
+As an educator I have always been aware of Newington and the ethos and values of Newington closely align with my own approach to education.